tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 }
 </script>

-The majority of this team was assembled under the Winstrike tag before the season began.
-Rodjer replaced Forcemajor after Tour 3 ended.
+The majority of this team was assembled before the season began.
+The last addition was Rodjer who replaced Forcemajor after Tour 3 ended.

 **How was their DPC year?** 629 points